 Safe Harbor Plan

-A Safe Harbor Plan is optional plan design that allows your plan to be exempt from the IRS nondiscrimination test.
+A Safe Harbor Plan is an optional plan design that allows your plan to be exempt from the IRS nondiscrimination test.
 Basically, the government does not want the retirement plan to be a tax shelter for only the highly compensated employees, and therefore there are several tests that the plan has to pass.
-If the plan is in danger of failing these tests, employers can basically spend their way out of a nondiscrimination failure by having the company makes specific 401(k) contributions on the behalf of all eligible employees and elects to designate their plan a “Safe Harbor.”
+If the plan is in danger of failing these tests, employers can basically spend their way out of a nondiscrimination failure by having the company make specific 401(k) contributions on the behalf of all eligible employees and elect to designate their plan a “Safe Harbor.”
 At ForUsAll, we believe it’s the responsibility of a good 401(k) advisor is to help you determine if you need to offer a Safe Harbor plan - including regularly running IRS tests during the year.
 Learn more about Safe Harbor plans in our Safe Harbor 401(k) Plan Resource Center

 Summary plan description.
 This document summarizes the plan’s rules and how the retirement plan works.
 ERISA requires that every 401(k) make this document available to employees so they’ll know how to use the retirement plan.
 That said, these things can be ridiculously complicated, full of legal jargon and are hard for most people to understand.
 Ours isn’t much better, but we are working on making it simple and readable (which it turns out is pretty time consuming once lawyers get involved).